Best Dirt Bikes For Short Riders (Low Seat Heights)

 5. Yamaha YZ85

-Yamaha YZ85 comes in handy for short-legged riders who want to improve their riding and gain more balance and comfort.
-With a seat height of 31.1 inches, the Yamaha YZ85 is 74.9 inches in height and 29.8 inches in width with an overall weight of 73 kg.
+The Yamaha YZ85 is a solid option for shorter riders who want to improve their riding skills and gain more balance.
+With a seat height of 31.1 inches, the YZ85 stands at 74.9 inches in height and 29.8 inches in width with an overall weight of 73 kg.

 6. KTM 85 SX

-KTM 85 SX is another dirt bike option for short riders who plan to ride on dirt.
-With a seat height of 34.1 inches and a fuel-free weight of 68.5kg, low riders must find a way of making this model their preferred candidate for off-road rides.
+The KTM 85 SX is another strong dirt bike option for short riders who want serious performance.
+With a seat height of 34.1 inches and a fuel-free weight of 68.5 kg, riders may need to make slight adjustments, such as lowered suspension or increased rear sag.
+KTM’s 85 SX has a seat height of 33.7 inches, which can be suitable for shorter riders with experience.

-This motocross bike offers serious capability with a compact frame.
-If you’re a shorter rider aiming to compete or get aggressive off-road, the KTM 85 SX offers a great bike with the feel of a race machine.
-While the seat height is on the higher end, its performance and suspension are top-tier.
+If you’re a shorter rider aiming to compete or ride harder courses, the KTM 85 SX offers great capability.
+Even though the seat height is a bit tall, the performance is awesome.

 What Short Riders Need To Consider